Second Italo-Ethiopian War: Italian forces

-The Italians placed considerable reliance on their Corps of Colonial Troops (Regio Corpo Truppe Coloniali, RCTC) of indigenous regiments recruited from the Italian colonies of Eritrea, Somalia and Libya.
+The Italians placed considerable reliance on their Royal Corps of Colonial Troops (Regio Corpo Truppe Coloniali, RCTC) of indigenous regiments recruited from the Italian colonies of Eritrea, Somalia and Libya.
 The most effective of the Italian commanded units were the Eritrean native infantry (Ascari), which was often used as advanced troops.
 The Eritreans also provided cavalry and artillery units; the "Falcon Feathers" (Penne di Falco) was one prestigious and colourful Eritrean cavalry unit.
 Other RCTC units during the invasion of Ethiopia were irregular Somali frontier troops (dubats), regular Arab-Somali infantry and artillery and infantry from Libya.

-The Italians had a variety of local semi-independent "allies" in the north, and the Azebu Galla were among several groups induced to fight for the Italians.
+The Italians had a variety of local semi-independent "allies" in the north, and the Azebo Galla were among several groups induced to fight for the Italians.
 In the south, the Somali sultan Olol Dinle commanded a personal army, which advanced into the northern Ogaden with the forces of Colonel Luigi Frusci.
-The sultan was motivated by his desire to take back lands that the Ethiopians had taken from him.
 The Italian colonial forces even included men from Yemen, across the Gulf of Aden.

-The Italians were reinforced by volunteers from the so-called Italiani all'estero, members of the Italian diaspora from Argentina, Uruguay and Brazil; they formed the 221st Legion in the Divisione Tevere, which a special Legione Parini fought under Frusci near Dire Dawa.
+The Italians were reinforced by volunteers from the so-called Italiani all'estero, members of the Italian diaspora from Argentina, Uruguay and Brazil; they formed the 221st Legion in the Divisione Tevere, which a special Legione Parini fought under Luigi Frusci on the southern front.
+The most notable foreign volunteer on the Italian side was the Peruvian Antonio Cicirello, who was posthumously decorated with the Gold Medal of Military Valour.
+Most foreigners accompanied the Ethiopians, but Herbert Matthews, a reporter and historian who wrote Eyewitness in Abyssinia: With Marshal Bodoglio's forces to Addis Ababa (1937), and Pedro del Valle, an observer for US Marine Corps, accompanied the Italian forces.

 On 28 March 1935, General Emilio De Bono was named the commander-in-chief of all Italian armed forces in East Africa.
 De Bono was also the commander-in-chief of the forces invading from Eritrea on the northern front.
 De Bono commanded nine divisions in the Italian I Corps, the Italian II Corps and the Eritrean Corps.
 General Rodolfo Graziani was commander-in-chief of forces invading from Italian Somaliland on the southern front.
 Initially, he had two divisions and a variety of smaller units under his command: a mixture of Italians, Somalis, Eritreans, Libyans and others.
 De Bono regarded Italian Somaliland as a secondary theatre, whose primary need was to defend itself, but it could aid the main front with offensive thrusts if the enemy forces were not too large there.
-Most foreigners accompanied the Ethiopians, but Herbert Matthews, a reporter and historian who wrote Eyewitness in Abyssinia: With Marshal Bodoglio's forces to Addis Ababa (1937), and Pedro del Valle, an observer for US Marine Corps, accompanied the Italian forces.